Reddit Valuation Multiples

 Reddit has invested in 2 companies to date.

 Latest investment by Reddit was on April 15th 2026.
-Reddit invested in Flare in their $4M Pre-seed round (EV/Revenue multiple of ).
+Reddit invested in Flare in their $4M Pre-seed round (EV/Revenue multiple available to Pro users).

 See VC round multiples